RingierIMU/state-workflow/README.md

         // class of your domain object
         'class' => \App\Post::class,

+        // Register subscriber for this workflow which contains business rules.
+Uncomment line below to register subscriber
+        //'subscriber' => \App\Listeners\UserEventSubscriber::class,

         // property of your object holding the actual state (default is "current_state")
         //'property_path' => 'current_state', //uncomment this line to override default value